Why I made this wall planter. When my eldest son accidentally broke my

 - Gold crushed tin can DIY planters.

-This China upcycle featured under the letter C in the A to Z of upcycling projects.
-It also featured in the 50 best garden upcycles.
+This China upcycle is featured under the letter C in the A to Z of upcycling projects and in the 50 best garden upcycles.

 DIY Outdoor Planters - 20 Creative Projects to Add to Your Garden - Living La Vida Holoka